-This is not a “blog”.
+This is not a “blog”, per se.

-It’s a cultural biopsy.
+This is a cultural biopsy.
 It’s a long-form death spiral into nostalgia-as-grief branding.
 It’s a meme-coded brain rot engine for ephemeral digital hysteria.

 BUT MAKE IT CHAOS.